Juangomezzr/Chip_8_Emulator/README.md

 Quirks Implemented:
 - SHIFTING -> Using Vy
-- MEMORY -> Increasing Imdex
+- MEMORY -> Increasing Index
 - JUMP

 Using: